derkgort/sensu-puppet/REFERENCE.md

 #### Parameters

-The following parameters are available in the `sensu_asset` type.
+The following parameters are available in the `sensugo_asset` type.

 ##### `name`